 ♠ Wary of physical contract, especially with an adult.
 They may be hungry for affection yet have difficulty relating to children and adults.
 They may feel they can’t risk getting close to others.

-♠ They appear to be different from other children in physical and emotional makeup or their parents describe them as being different or bad.
+♠ They appear to be different from other children in physical and emotional makeup.
+This often is described by their caretakers as being different or bad.

 Teachers watch for this when assigning projects to classmates.

 ♠ Learning disabilities- attention wanders and they easily become self-absorbed.

 ♠ They’re tired and often fall asleep in class.

 ♠ To avoid trouble at home, the child willingly or eagerly goes to school early and remains after classes.

 In other cases, abused children may be habitually truant or late to school, which could be from the abuser keeping the child home long enough for evidence of abuse to disappear.

 ♦ They may bear bruises, welts, sores, or other skin injuries, which seem to be untreated.